-I found one piece of advice that pops up on photography blogs and as a beginner pet product photographer, I had not thought of this:
+I found one piece of advice that pops up on photography blogs.
+As a beginner pet product photographer, I had not thought of this.

 Pet Products Pictures Outside

-If you are taking product photos outside, or showing a product in use, the same consciousness about your lighting applies.
-You can be a bit more relaxed about poses and product positioning with your pets though.
+If you are taking product photos outside be conscious about your lighting.
+Checking shadows and the intensity of your light will keep you on track for good photographs.
+You can be a bit more relaxed about poses and product positioning with your pets.

 - With pets enjoyment comes first so, remember to make your photoshoot fun.

-Don’t try to recreate a professional shoot.
 You can achieve good pictures without beating yourself up about making mistakes.
-This video clip includes Harvey enjoying our Raindrop fountain.
-It might not be perfect but it shows the product in action in a very positive way.
+Here’s an example, this video clip includes Harvey enjoying our Raindrop fountain.
+It might not be perfect but it shows the product in use in a very positive way.

-Remember, the sponsor isn’t looking for perfection.
-Your picture of a cat breaking into the sponsor’s tasty new kibble reflects life and the cats we all love.
-Readers are more likely to laugh at the culprit sneaking an extra nibble than worry about perfect picture quality.
+Remember, your sponsor isn’t looking for perfection every time.
+Your spontaneous snap of a cat breaking into the sponsor’s tasty new kibble reflects the life and cats we all love.
+Readers will relate to the culprit sneaking extra kibble!

-As a blogger you focus on what you can do to enhance your blog post by adding the more natural photographs.
-These make the product and presentation of it your own.
+As a blogger, your focus should be on what you can do to enhance your blog post with your authentic personality.
+These are what make the presentation your own.

 Sponsor’s Ready-Made Images

-A bonus for bloggers are professional product shots from the sponsor.
+A bonus for bloggers is professional product shots from the sponsor.
 These are ready for you to incorporate into your blog post.
-This lets you focus on your brand’s ‘take’ on the product with your own image(s).
+This lets you focus on your blog’s ‘take’ on the product with your own photograph(s).

 There is a good overview of editing to improve products here at Shopify.
 You do not need to join Shopify but the post is a helpful way to kickstart editing your product photography if you need help as a beginner.